AndreasMadsen/binarypoint/README.md

 **Features:**

 * The module supports backpresure on the underlying socket.
-* Allows for smart encodeing, by not pre converting the strings to buffers.
+* Allows for fast writing, by propagating encodeing details.
 * Relay close event on the underlying socket.
 * Relay error events on the underlying socket.